 SI.
 No Component of assessment Marks allotted Type Assessment Scheme of Examination

+Internal 40 Continuous i) Mid Semester examination : 20 Marks

-1 Internal 40 Continuous evaluation ii) Assignment : : 20 Marks 10 Marks
+1 evaluation ii) Assignment : 10 Marks

 End iii) Presentations : 10 Marks

-60 semester A student has to secure a m ninimum of
+60 semester A student has to secure a n ninimum of

-Composton and exam 20 marks in internal exam
+exam 16 marks in internal exan ns with an

-Semester-end examination aggregate of 50 marks in ea order to qualify in the seme
+Semester-end aggregate of 50 marks in ea • •

+examination order to qualify in the seme

 Student who secures below

-100 in Internals is deemed to be failed and
+100 in Internals is deemed to be

-has to attend Repeat Continous
+has to attend Repeat

-Evaluation Exams (i.e .Mids +
+, e.Mids +

 Assignment + Presenta •

 payment of appropriate fee

-Student who secures below
+Student who secures belov

 in end-semester exams

-respective papers is deen ned to be
+respective papers is deer ned to be

 failed in the examination.
+T

-mpletion of each Academic Year) Credits
+- mpletion of each Academic Year) Credits

-1 At the end of fire sits / NGOs 2
+1. At the end of fire sits / NGOs 2

-2 At the end of se rial Courts & / CBI & Consumer courts
+2. At the end of se • rial Courts & / CBI & Consumer courts

-3 At the end of Th ird year District Co ourts / Human Rights Commission 2
+3. At the end of Th • ourts / Human Rights Commission 2

-4 At the end of Fo urth year High Cour t / Tribunals 2
+4. At the end of Fo urth year High Cour t / Tribunals 2

-5. At the end of Fir nal year Supreme chambers Court / Senior Advocate's / Law firms / Corporate offices
+5. At the end of Fin ıal year Supreme Court / Senior Advocate's

+chambers / Law firms / Corporate offices